jackbridger/jackbridger/README.md

 ## Recently working on:
 * [Scaling DevTools](https://podcast.scalingdevtools.com/) - a DevTools growth podcast, we're on episode 50ish now
-* [Magic Cache](https://github.com/bitreach/magic-cache) - idea is to save money on your devtools openai bill by caching your existing completions.
-Not actually launched yet.
+* [Magic Cache](https://magic-cache-app.vercel.app/)) - idea is to save money on your devtools openai bill by caching your existing completions.
+Built it.
+Now need to release it.
 * [Super Simple Chat](https://github.com/jackbridger/super-simple-chat) - easier to build chat without locking yourself in.
 Not actually launched yet.

 ### Past experiments/small ideas (mostly with Nick Smet)